ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

 ### Translating emoji categories

 Emojis are standardized in [Unicode](http://unicode.org/emoji/charts/full-emoji-list.html).
-And their descriptions/annotations for searching are avaliable in multiple languages via [CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/annotations/index.html).
-This is used to assemble emoji list automatically in any locale.
+Their descriptions/annotations for searching are available in multiple languages via [CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/annotations/index.html).
+This is used to assemble an emoji list automatically in any locale.

-However emoji categories are not standardize and vary from system to system.
+However, emoji categories are not standardized and vary from system to system.
 So there is a need to manually translate emoji categories.
-You can look up for what is commonly accepted in your language on any mobile device with emojis.
+You can look up what is commonly accepted in your language on any mobile device with emojis.

 Otherwise most of the categories are localized under [Android keyboard resources](https://android.googlesource.com/platform/packages/inputmethods/LatinIME/+/master/java/res).
-Under folder with your locale there is a file `strings-talkback-descriptions.xml`.
-Emoji categories used for Android keyboard can be found under string elements with the name starting with `spoken_descrption_emoji_category_eight_` (approximately lines 75-79).
+Under the folder with your locale there is a file `strings-talkback-descriptions.xml`.
+The emoji categories used for the Android keyboard can be found under the string elements starting with `spoken_descrption_emoji_category_eight_` (approximately lines 75-79).

 ## Hints for development